adcoin-project/Masternode-guide/README.md

 externalip=your unique public ip address masternodeprivkey=Result of Step 1
 ```
-Make sure to replace rpcuser and rpcpassword with your own.
+Make sure to replace rpcuser, rpcpassword and externalip with your own.

 9. to exit nano press